 Say Goodbye to the Donut Hole

-Currently, Medicare beneficiaries who’s prescription costs have reached $3,750 fall into the Part D coverage gap.
-It is important to note that the $3,750 is the retail cost of the prescriptions not what the beneficiary has paid towards them.
+Currently, Medicare beneficiaries with prescription costs reaching $3,820 will fall into the Part D coverage gap.
+The $3,820 amount is the retail cost of the prescription, not what the beneficiary has paid toward the costs.

-Meaning, they’re required to pay $5,000 for prescribed drugs out of their own pocket.
-Unlike the $3,750 to fall into the gap, the $5,000 represents the amount the Medicare beneficiary has spent out of their own pocket.
+Unlike the $3,820 to fall into the gap, the $5,100 represents the amount the Medicare beneficiary has spent out of their own pocket.

-When the $5,000 threshold is met, Medicare beneficiaries exit the donut hole and catastrophic coverage kicks in.
+Once you meet the $5,100 in out of pocket expenses, catastrophic coverage begins.
 At that point, 95% of drug costs are covered for the remainder of the year.
 This is great news for Medicare beneficiaries who pay high out of pocket costs for their brand name medications.

 Closing the Medicare Part D Donut Hole in 2019

-Since the Affordable Care Act was passed in 2010, the donut hole has been slowly closing.
-By 2020, beneficiaries are expected to only pay 25% of their brand name drug costs while in the donut hole.
+The donut hole is slowly closing since the Affordable Care Act passing in 2010.
+By 2020, beneficiaries are expecting to pay 25% of their brand name drug costs while in the donut hole.

-Now, enrollees won’t have to wait until 2020.
-Instead, the gap is closing beginning of 2019.
-Beneficiaries no longer have to choose between expensive medications that work vs medications that cost less, but aren’t as beneficial.
+Beneficiaries will no longer have to choose between expensive medications that work vs medications that cost less but aren’t as beneficial.

 How the Donut Hole Coverage Gap Works